HOME

 Robeson County

 Personally appeard before me Peter McEachin one of the Justices in said County Gilbert Gilchrist who being duly sworn saith that the matters of fact stated in the foregoing answer as of his own knowledge & true & the rest he believes to be true.
-He also states that he is informed & believes that Old John McPherson the testator above named had three daughters who were married and had children some of whom are at this time living & who he believes have never made any claim to any part of the real estate of said Testator [No proof exists for Gilchrist's claim that Old John McPherson had three daughters; only two are known through extant records.
-However, one of these two daughters, Katherine, was married twice: first to a Paterson around 1755, then to a Campbell around 1769 or 70. –SE] and that Catharine Brown the petitioner is subscribing witnefs to the purchase within mentioned made with Flora Buie and Mary Gilchrist and their respective husbands sworn to & subscribed before me this the 12th day of December 1836.
+He also states that he is informed & believes that Old John McPherson the testator above named had three daughters who were married and had children some of whom are at this time living & who he believes have never made any claim to any part of the real estate of said Testator [No proof exists for Gilchrist's claim that Old John McPherson had three daughters and the claim is in error; only two daughters are known through estate records and had there been another daughter with children they would have been included in estate settlement proceedings.
+However, one of Old John's two daughters, Catherine, was married twice: first to John Paterson around 1753, then to (Archibald?)
+Campbell around 1770.] and that Catharine Brown the petitioner is subscribing witnefs to the purchase within mentioned made with Flora Buie and Mary Gilchrist and their respective husbands sworn to & subscribed before me this the 12th day of December 1836.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx